sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

  - L298N Motor Controller setup for basic movement
  - (Optional) PWM signals for speed adjustments

+## How does a Motor Work?
+Watch this short video on how the DC motors we will be using work.
+DC motors take advantage of the Lorentz force to produce a torque, those of you who took PHYS212 will unde

 ## Motor Setup
 Follow the club instructions on building the actual robot.
 Here's a diagram for how the L298N motor controller should be hooked up to the Arduino:
 ![Wiring Diagram](https://raw.githubusercontent.com/Penn-State-Robotics-Club/tutorials/master/resources/l298_motor_wiring.png)